FraunhoferIOSB/FAAAST-Registry/docs/source/persistences/jpa_persistence.md

 spring.datasource.password=
 ```

 An example of these settings is already prepared in comments in the `application.properties`.
+Please make sure that the corresponding In-Memory settings are removed from the `application.properties`.

 The property `spring.profiles.active` must be set to `external`.